 Mercy Circle is an equal opportunity employer for all candidates without regard to race, color, religion, gender, national origin, age, sexual orientation, veteran status, disability or genetics.
 Mercy Circle is a drug-free workplace.
 All job candidates undergo background checks before they can start working.

 Please contact Careers@MercyCircle.org if you have any questions or would like assistance completing our application process.

-The Centers for Medicare and Medicaid awards the top ranking—5 stars for its overall rating and 5 stars for quality staffing—to Mercy Circle.
+The Centers for Medicare & Medicaid Services awards the top ranking—5 stars for its overall rating and 5 stars for quality staffing—to Mercy Circle.
 This not-for-profit provides the full continuum of care from an independent living lifestyle to skilled nursing care and has a no-entrance-fee policy.

 Sponsored by the Sisters of Mercy of the Americas, Mercy Circle is the only faith-based retirement community on Chicago’s southwest side.
 Located at 3659 West 99th Street in Chicago, the campus features spacious residences at all levels of care, along with thoughtful amenities, life enrichment programs and social and friendship opportunities.